-The following off-balance sheet items specified in the Annual Report are excluded when off-balance exposure is calculated in accordance with the CRD:
+The following off-balance sheet items specified in the Annual Report are excluded when off-balance sheet exposure is calculated in accordance with the CRD:

-- • - Assets pledged as security for own liabilities and "Other assets pledged" (apart from leasing).
+- Assets pledged as security for own liabilities and "Other assets pledged".
 These transactions are reported as a separate exposure type, securities financing. - Derivatives